njsmith/zs/doc/cmdline.rst

 The ``zss`` tool can be used from the command-line to create, view, and check ZSS files.

-In case you have the Python ``zss`` library installed, but somehow do not have the ``zss`` executable, it can also be invoked as ``python -m zss``.
+In case you have the Python ``zss`` package installed, but somehow do not have the ``zss`` executable, it can also be invoked as ``python -m zss``.
 E.g., these two commands do the same thing::

-    zss dump myfile.zss
+    $ zss dump myfile.zss
-    python -m zss dump myfile.zss
+    $ python -m zss dump myfile.zss

 ``zss`` provides a number of 'subcommands' which are used to do the real work.
 For an overview of usage, you can use ``zss --help``:

 .. command-output:: echo $PATH
+   :shell:

+.. command-output:: pwd
    :shell:

 .. command-output:: which zss